marijnh/Eloquent-JavaScript/06_object.md

 into smaller pieces, and make each piece responsible for managing its own state.

-This way, some knowledge about the way a piece of the program works is kept _local_ to that piece.
-This way, someone working on the rest of the program does not have to remember or even be aware of that knowledge.
-And if these details change, only the code directly around it needs to change.
+This way, some knowledge about the way a piece of the program works can be kept _local_ to that piece.
+Someone working on the rest of the program does not have to remember or even be aware of that knowledge.
+Whenever these local details change, only the code directly around it needs to be updated.

 {{id interface}}

-Different pieces of such a program interact with each other through _((interface))s_, which are limited sets of functions or bindings that provide useful functionality at a more abstract level, hiding its precise implementation.
+Different pieces of such a program interact with each other through _((interface))s_, limited sets of functions or bindings that provide useful functionality at a more abstract level, hiding its precise implementation.

 {{index "public properties", "private properties", "access control"}}

-Such program pieces are typically modeled using ((object))s.
+Such program pieces are modeled using ((object))s.
 Their interface consists of a specific set of ((method))s and properties.
 Properties that are part of the interface are called _public_.
 The others, that outside code should not be touching, are called _private_.

 {{index "underscore character"}}

 Many languages provide a way to distinguish public and private properties, and will prevent outside code from accessing the private ones altogether.
-JavaScript, once again taking the minimalist approach, doesn't help at all here.
-But JavaScript programmers _are_ successfully using this idea in their programs.
+JavaScript, once again taking the minimalist approach, does not.
+Not yet, at least—there is work underway to add this to the language.

+Even though the language doesn't have this distinction built in, JavaScript programmers _are_ successfully using this idea.
 Typically, the available interface is described in documentation or comments.
-It is common to put an underscore (`_`) character at the start of property names to indicate that those properties are private.
+It is also common to put an underscore (`_`) character at the start of property names to indicate that those properties are private.

 Separating interface from implementation is a great idea.
 It is usually called _((encapsulation))_.
-Using objects as values with interfaces is a practical way to apply this idea.

 {{id obj_methods}}